Arrest Made in Balloon Littering Investigation at Coconut Grove Marina – NBC 6 South Florida

 #Arrest #Balloon #Littering #Investigation #Coconut #Grove #Marina #NBC #South #Florida

-A man has been arrested after cellphone video captured what appeared to be several boaters popping balloons and letting the trash fall into the water near a Coconut Grove marina on Tuesday.
+A man has been arrested after cellphone video captured what seemed to be a number of boaters popping balloons and letting the trash fall into the water close to a Coconut Grove marina on Tuesday.

 Two individuals onboard the boat are seen popping balloons and letting them fall into the water.

-Miami-Dade Police said Wednesday night that they arrested one man and handed out 9 civil citations.
+Miami-Dade Police said Wednesday evening that they arrested one man and handed out 9 civil citations.

 Miami-Dade PoliceDavid Torres-Bocanegra